 How do I switch to another bank?

-Should I have multiple banks?
+Do I have to have multiple banks?